Raspberry Pi 4

 Configure bootup settings

-To be able to hear the audio output, we need to enable the sound card:
+To enable the sound card:

-• Navigate to file /boot/config.txt
+• Navigate to the file “/boot/config.txt”

-• Look for the line #dtparam=audio=off
+• Locate the line #dtparam=audio=off

 • Change this line to dtparam=audio=on

-• Navigate to /etc/syslog-startup.conf
+• Navigate to the file “/etc/syslog-startup.conf”

 • Set ROTATESIZE to 1000000.